skotz/volcanoes/README.md

 ### When a volcano progresses to level 4 (on a person's turn or via a growth phase), the volcano erupts with the following effects:
 1. The level 4 volcano becomes a level 1 magma chamber.
 2. The three triangle spaces adjacent are affected in the following ways:
-    A. Empty spaces become level 1 magma chambers.
+   * Empty spaces become level 1 magma chambers.
-    B. Spaces with your pieces (magma chambers or volcanos) progress one level on the growth track.
+   * Spaces with your pieces (magma chambers or volcanos) progress one level on the growth track.
-    C. Spaces with your opponent's pieces regress one level on the growth track (level 1 magma chambers become empty spaces).
+   * Spaces with your opponent's pieces regress one level on the growth track (level 1 magma chambers become empty spaces).